Carrefour lifts capital spend as European consumers revive

 The comments chime with figures on Wednesday showing euro zone retail sales grew a faster than expected 1.1 percent in January compared with December, their fastest rate since May 2013.

-Carrefour shares hit a four-year high and were 3 percent higher at 30.59 euros by 1457 GMT, outperforming a 1 percent rise in their European sector .SXRP.
+Carrefour shares hit a four-year high and were 3 percent higher at 30.59 euros by 9.57 a.m.
+ET, outperforming a 1 percent rise in their European sector .SXRP.

 Its results also echoed figures from Belgium's Delhaize DELB.BR as shares across the sector rose on hopes for a Europe-wide consumer recovery.
 Analysts said Carrefour could also benefit in France from signs a price war is abating.